Tourism in Hawaii: Landscape

 The number of hotel rooms from 1985 to 2010 nearly doubled from 65,000 to 132,000 rooms.
 Tourists visit destinations with developed infrastructure, groomed activities and pristine conditions, which boosts the economy and finances needed to uphold these facilities.
 The very creation of these institutions degrades the environmental factors tourists are drawn to.
 Having perfect conditions requires an amount of upkeep fueled by the revenue of the visitors.
 The visitors also degrade the environment at a faster rate than residents alone.

 A direct effect of the increase in infrastructure is the depletion of the natural landscape.
 As buildings are constructed the amount of natural land becomes smaller and smaller.
 As hotels are constructed in prime real estate the environmental problems created are not weighed equally with the potential upside of profit.
 Those are quantitative variables that can be directly measured in terms of dollars and number of jobs.
 The impact to the environment or the indigenous people is harder to measure.
 Hawaii only holds 0.2 percent of the United States land but has a 72.1 percent extinction rate, and more than half of the natural communities in the islands are endangered by developments.
 An example of this is natural ponds being destroyed during construction of large buildings which were previously home to migrating birds.
 The ponds are no longer there, which throws off the natural flow of the ecosystem.
 Nearly 60 percent of the plant and animal species in Hawaii are endangered.
 This includes the loss of habitats for animals and the diverse flora that gives Hawaii its beauty.

 Additionally, much of the tourism in Hawaiʻi surrounds its natural landscape.
 Tourists often participate in outdoor activities such as hiking, snorkeling, and lounging on beaches.
 These 'tourist' activities can easily cause a significant amount of damage to the natural landscape of the island.
 Hiking, specifically in very tourist-attracting locations, causes damage to the local flora and fauna of the landscape, in addition to posing significant safety concerns.
 A common issue with the overuse of hiking trails as a result of tourism is trail erosion, which can lead to damaged soil health, plant damage, and safety concerns for hikers.
 The rise of tourism in Hawaii over the past 75 years also led to a decrease in agricultural land use on the islands.

 Two other very common tourist activities in Hawaii are exploring beaches and snorkeling.
-Commercial marine tourism companies, such as dolphin watching and snorkeling trips, oftentimes do not proper educate and enforce environmental protection procedures to their guests, leading to environmental damage.
+Commercial marine tourism companies, such as dolphin watching and snorkeling trips, oftentimes do not properly educate and enforce environmental protection procedures to their guests, leading to environmental damage.
 Examples of environmental damage are marine animal harassment, pollution (on beaches and in waters), and coral damage.
 Coral damage is one of the most commonly observed environmental impacts of marine recreational activities which is caused by visitors sitting, standing, and kicking reefs, whether this be intentional or accidental.